State Summary

 2020 cycle

 Reform proponents attempted to qualify a 2020 initiative for the ballot that would have created an independent commission for congressional and state legislative lines, but the state refused to accept petitions from canvassers for whom background checks were “acquired” but allegedly without proof that they were “passed.”
+Both state and federal courts rejected challenges to the state’s refusal to accept the signatures.
 [Miller v.
-Thurston II, 2020 Ark.
-267 (2020)]
+Thurston, 605 S.W.3d 255 (Ark.
+2020); Miller v.
+Thurston, 486 F.Supp.3d 1256 (W.D.
+Ark.
+2020)]

-The politician commission unanimously approved the state legislative plans on Nov.
+The state’s politician commission unanimously approved the state legislative plans on Nov.
 29, 2021.

 2010 cycle